 Preston R. Burch

-Mr. Burch has much experience helping clients in the full spectrum of federal tax laws.
-His current practice is concentrated in three areas: (1) employee benefits, (2) corporate tax law, and (3) U.S. taxation of foreign entities and individuals.
+Mr. Burch has been in the private practice of law for over 30 years helping clients in the full spectrum of federal tax laws.
+His current practice is concentrated in four areas: (1) employee benefits, (2) corporate tax law, (3) U.S. taxation of foreign entities and individuals, and (4) state and federal employment taxes.

 With regard to his employee benefits practice, Mr. Burch handles the following types of matters: